The Bible says in Psalms 77:1, “I cried unto

 they also were purchased by the blood of Christ on Calvary.
 Is God still going

 to give to you after you have failed Him?
-Yes, He is because He gives freely.
+Yes, because He gives freely.
+You do

 hanging on the cross of Calvary.
 If you are a believer in Jesus, there is no

 anger from God for you: only love.
-That is mercy.
-If you are a believer in
+That includes mercy.
+If you are a believer

-Jesus, God will always have a kind and tender attitude towards you.
-That is why
+in Jesus, God will always have a kind and tender attitude towards you.
+That is

-come boldly unto the throne of grace, that we may obtain mercy, and find grace
+therefore come boldly unto the throne of grace, that we may obtain mercy, and

 The Bible says in Psalms 77:10-12, “And I said,